Monitoring & Evaluation

 Contact Ms. Nur Hidayati to discuss your organization’s evaluation needs.

 Our Monitoring & Evaluation-team members

-Sarah is Social and Behavior Change Communication specialist.
+Sarah is an applied behavioural science specialist.
 She received an MSc in Cognitive Psychology, with a specialization in Health Psychology and Behavior Change Communication from Maastricht University in 2005, an MSc in International Development Studies from the University of Amsterdam in 2008, and a postgraduate certificate in Business, Human Rights Law and Corporate Social Responsibility from the Open University in 2014.

 Sarah’s career in global development spans over 15 years, including broad work on sexual and reproductive health and rights (SRHR), with experience in HIV prevention.
 Her previous employers have included Marie Stopes International, and her clients include the AmplifyChange Fund.
 She also has extensive experience in migration and development, and is currently leading a project for the Danish Refugee Council on risk and irregular migration.
 She has worked on SRHR policy advocacy, conducted research on SRHR awareness-raising campaigns and developed SRHR social norms change guidance.
 In addition, Sarah is a skilled researcher and writer with several publications and has led extensive consultative research with a wide variety of stakeholders.
 She is also an experienced trainer and facilitator, having led several workshops and designed various training tools and sessions.
 Sarah was born in Khartoum, Sudan in 1980 and lives in Oslo, Norway with her family.

 Key achievement at ResultsinHealth: Sarah is currently leading a project on risk and irregular migration out of Afghanistan.